Economics 203: Honors Microeconomic Principles

 Blackboard: We will make occasional use of Blackboard, a web-based system for facilitating academic course delivery.
+There is only one Blackboard site for all three of my micro principles sections, Econ 201 and Econ 203 combined.
 In particular, on the course Blackboard site I have posted outlines (and some PowerPoint presentations) for every class presentation of the term.
 You may go get them and download them or print them as you please.
 They are in Course Documents.

 Also at the course Blackboard site in Assignments you will find the detailed instructions for all the reading, video-watching, and short paper writing assignments of the term.
 The due dates for these are specified in the Course Outline at the end of this syllabus.

 The university software is supposed to enroll you in this course's Blackboard site automatically when it enrolls you in the course.
 Please check that it has done so at http://blackboard.towson.edu/.
 There is a new Student Orientation website for Blackboard that walks students through basic skills (only a few of which you’ll need for this course).
 It’s available here: http://www.towson.edu/blackboard/studentorientationcourse.asp.